Minnesota United FC: 2020 season

 After the 2019 season, Minnesota United traded Darwin Quintero to the Houston Dynamo for midfielder Marlon Hairston and $600,000 in allocation money.
 Upon the end of goalkeeper Vito Mannone's loan, Minnesota United brought in Tyler Miller (soccer) via trade with Los Angeles FC to take the starting job.
 Prior to the season, MNUFC added a number of players including striker Luis Amarilla via loan from Vélez Sarsfield.

-The Loons got off to an excellent start for 2020 with two convincing road wins at the Portland Timbers and San Jose Earthquakes in March, before Major League Soccer suspended its season due to the COVID-19 epidemic, first for 30 days and then indefinitely as the severity of the epidemic became clearer.
+The Loons got off to an excellent start for 2020 with two convincing road wins at the Portland Timbers and San Jose Earthquakes in March, before Major League Soccer suspended its season due to the COVID-19 pandemic, first for 30 days and then indefinitely as the severity of the pandemic became clearer.

 The 2020 season restarted in July with the league's MLS is Back Tournament, held in Orlando, Florida and including 24 of the league's 26 teams.
 The month-long tournament included a group stage, counted as part of the regular season standings; and a knockout stage.
 The Loons finished second in Group D, with one win and two draws.
 In the knockout stage, MNUFC defeated the Columbus Crew 1–1 on penalty kicks and the San Jose Earthquakes 4–1, before losing to Orlando City in the tournament semifinal.

 Following the tournament, the 2020 season resumed normal match play, with a planned schedule of 18 matches ending on November 8.
 The Loons continued to add players, with midfielder Emanuel Reynoso joining the club from Boca Juniors as a Designated Player, and veteran forward Kei Kamara joining via trade from the Colorado Rapids.

 MNUFC finished the regular season in fourth place in the MLS Western Conference.
 They hosted their second playoff match in franchise history, defeating the Colorado Rapids 3–0 at Allianz Field, then went on to defeat No. 1 seeded Sporting Kansas City 3–0 on the road.
 The Loons then traveled to Seattle for the Western Conference final match against the Sounders.
 Despite leading 2-0 at the 75th minute, Seattle scored three straight late goals, including the winner in stoppage time to end Minnesota's historic run.